Faculty/Staff Ergonomics

 • Funding reimbursement will be delayed or denied for applications that are incomplete or provide insufficient supporting documentation and information.

-• The matching funds program does not apply to computer workstation furniture for new construction, renovation, and relocation projects.
+• The matching funds program does not apply to computer workstation furniture for new construction, renovation, or relocation projects.
+While Be Well at Work - Ergonomics can provide guidance on product selection, large-scale projects should be handled through Capital Strategies

-• Due to limited resources, individuals are only eligible for Matching Funds one time (exception may be granted by the Be Well at Work - Ergonomics program in the case of an internal UC Berkeley departmental transfer or a hybrid work capacity).
+• Due to limited resources, individuals are only eligible for the $1000 Matching Funds limit one-time Exception may be granted by the Be Well at Work - Ergonomics program (such as the case of a UC Berkeley departmental transfer).

-To learn more – visit the Computer Ergonomics Matching Funds Program Page.
+For Matching Funds program details, visit the Ergonomics Matching Funds Program page.

 For More Information